How You Can Become a Bernie Scholar

-- “Dreamers” who are not eligible for financial aid due to their immigrant status and who have attended a Montgomery County high school for 3 years starting 2005-2006 school years or later, graduated or received a GED, registered at a Maryland Community College within 4 years of high school graduation or receiving a GED in Maryland.
+- “Dreamers” who are not eligible for financial aid due to their immigrant status and who have attended a Montgomery County high school for three years starting 2005-2006 school years or later, graduated or received a GED, registered at a Maryland Community College within four years of high school graduation or earning a GED in Maryland.

 - Applicants who are prior scholarship recipients, if they still meet eligibility requirements.